Teak Application

 Step 2: Placement and Application.

-If you need to flatten the teak if it has warped a bit, with a spray bottle, Lightley mist the teak with water and wipe to spread the water.
+If you need to flatten the teak if it has warped a bit, with a spray bottle, lightly mist the teak with water and wipe to spread the water.
 Allow a few minutes for the humidity to flatten the teak.

 Without removing the adhesive backing, lay the teak down to test and see alignment.
 There is only one chance, once down its down!